amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs.rst

 ==================================================
-GET /ingest jobs details
+GET /ingest/jobs details
 ==================================================

 .. endpoint-get-ingest-jobs-start

-Use the **/endpoint-get-ingest-jobs** endpoint to return a list of jobs from your tenant.
-You may restrict the list of ingest jobs to those associated with a specific data template.
+Use the **/ingest/jobs/{id}** endpoint to return a list of jobs from your tenant.

 .. endpoint-get-ingest-jobs-end